You're about to change your career. Learn how to write a career change resume that will get you the dream job.

 The first of those dental assistant resume examples shows the skills the dentist craves.
 It adds numbers to solidify them.

 The second isn’t bad!
 The problem?
 It blends in with all the other dental assisting resumes like a cap among real teeth.

 Writing an entry-level dental assistant skills resume?
 Check this:

-The second of those dental assistant resume examples doesn’t show key skills.
+The second of those beginner dental assistant resume examples doesn’t show key skills.

 - Patient Care

 - X-Ray Skills

 - Dental Procedure Preparation